 If you don’t currently have disability insurance and life insurance then you probably should read my posts on these important topics.
 Two things occurred to me while I explored these “subscriptions.”
 First they are essential – but not inexpensive.
 Secondly, my job offers some insurance and disability options in their benefit package.
 The questions is: how do these compare to my current offerings.
 Well, the jury is still out while I read fine print– but since life and disability add up to hundreds of dollars each month its worth exploring.
 You should check to see if your job offers either of these two benefits.

 What do Jim Dahle (the white coat investor), Phil Villarreal (moneyunder30), Alicia Adamcyk (Money) all have in common – besides being smart and well respected?
 They think you should cancel your health club membership – and they are not alone, it’s a common recommendation among financial advisors.
 Well, I’m here to tell you that’s dumb.
 We are in a national crisis – obesity has hit record levels and the cost is staggering.
 According to the CDC in 2008 heath care costs associated with obesity were estimated to be $147 billion!
-The annual nationwide productive costs of obesity-related absenteeism were estimated at $6.38 billion ($132 per obese individual).
+The annual nationwide productive costs of obesity-related absenteeism were estimated at $6.38 billion.
 Obesity is associated high blood pressure, diabetes, heart disease, stroke, gallbladder disease and cancer (endometrial, breast, colon, kidney, gallbladder, and liver).
-And yet these otherwise brilliant folks say “cancel that health club membership.”
-Why?
-Well they claim Its expensive and no one ever makes good use of it.

 Let’s look at the cost of a health club membership.
 My gym costs $29 a month.
-How often do I go?
-Well if I average the past few months I go about 21 times a month at a cost of $1.38 a visit.
+If I average the past few months it costs me $1.38 a visit.
 So for $1.38 a visit I get to exercise, build muscle and burn calories.
-Since my boys go to the same gym, it also quality time with the kids while setting a good example about healthy living.
+Since my boys go to the same gym, it also quality time with the kids while setting a good example.
 Cancel my membership?
 No way – my goal for 2019 is to use it even more!
-I would encourage everyone to become more active in 2019 and not reflexively cancel your health club membership – on the contrary, it’s time to use it regularly.
+I would encourage everyone to become more active in 2019.
 Of course, exercise is only ½ the equation – eating healthy is important too – but we can discuss that another time.